-A Polyvinyl Chloride (PVC) pipe or non-metallic conduit in concrete generally produces a low amplitude hyperbola of the same shape as hyperbolas from metal targets.
+A Polyvinyl Chloride (PVC) pipe or non-metallic conduit in concrete generally produces low-amplitude hyperbolas of the same shape as hyperbolas from metal targets.
 PVC is nearly transparent to GPR, so targets inside or underneath a PVC pipe can still be visible.
 This means that we do not directly detect the PVC pipe; we detect the air, water, or other substance inside it.